This story was updated due to the PowerColor RX Vega 56 officially launching at Computex 2018.

 That’s where PowerColor’s Nano Edition card differs.
 It’s the first design to offer the cut-down PCB and only a single fan design for mini-ITX builds.
 The design features a single HDMI port and three DisplayPort connectors.
 As for clockspeeds, the GPU will be clocked to 1156Mhz base with the potential to boost up to 1471MHz.

 It seems only an RX Vega 56 version will be available for the time being.

 That might be with good reason, too.
 AMD cards are pretty power-hungry, and with higher consumption comes higher temperatures, too.
 The single axial fan of the PowerColor Nano Edition is going to have to be well-designed to cope with all that heat the RX Vega 56 is capable of pumping out.

-It’s also a rather bland shroud design, and even the rather tame R9 Nano miniature graphics cards, from a few years back, stand out with their reference flair a little more than the PowerColor RX Vega variant.
+It’s also a rather bland shroud design, and even the rather tame R9 Nano miniature graphics cards, from a few years back, stand out with their reference flair a little more than the PowerColor RX Vega variant just launched.
 The only feature that breaks up the shroud design are the 8+6 pin power connectors.